KULeuven-Diepenbeek/osc-course/content/exercises/scheduler.md

 {{% notice note %}}
-The complete boilerplate code added to the **osc-exercises** repository.
+The complete boilerplate code is added to the **osc-exercises** repository.
 {{% /notice %}}

 ### Assignment